rejetto/kvstorage/README.md

   - Deletes the entire key-value store at its location.
 - `b64(Buffer): Buffer`
     - Modifies a Buffer object to be serialized efficiently in a JSON as base64, 2.6x smaller than default behavior.
+    - E.g. `db.put('someKey', db.b64(myBuffer) )`

 # Ideas

 - diff updates? if an object gets a change in a key, save the diff.
-Maybe save the key as array.